 - a.
 Cover featuring the title, author, supervisors and, in a clearly visible place, the phrase "Article-based thesis". - b.
 Abstract in English and Spanish or Catalan. - c.
 Table of contents. - d.
-An introduction discussing the state of the art and the thematic unity of the thesis. - e.
+An introduction at least 30 pages in length discussing the state of the art and the thematic unity of the thesis. - e.
 Discussion of the results and conclusions. - f.
-Full text of the articles in the collection or of the versions accepted for publication, if any of the articles have not been published when the thesis is submitted.
+Full text of the postprints of the articles in the collection or of the versions accepted for publication, if any of the articles have not been published when the thesis is submitted. - g.

-g.
 Optionally, copies of articles that are not part of the collection or that have been submitted for publication but have not yet been accepted may be added as an appendix if they make the thesis easier to understand.
-Under no circumstances shall these articles be considered an integral part of the collection when the Standing Committee assesses its appropriateness.
+Under no circumstances shall these articles be considered an integral part of the collection whose appropriateness must be assessed by the Standing Committee.